singular-gpispace/modular_res/README.md

 spack install modular

 ```
-Optionally, the modular framework can be installed in a Spack environment by replacing the last line of code with the following commands.
+Optionally, the modular framework can be installed in a Spack environment by replacing the last command by the following commands.

 Create an environment:
 ```bash